MartinValchevv/integrate-nekorekten-wc/readme.txt

 Absolutely!
 The plugin offers real-time email notifications, promptly updating merchants about new orders with negative reviews.
 This feature allows for proactive responses and ensures high customer satisfaction.
 = Is Integrate nekorekten.com for WooCommerce beneficial for my business ? =
 Definitely!
+= Does Integrate nekorekten.com for WooCommerce support WooCommerce HPOS ? =
+Yes, Integrate nekorekten.com for WooCommerce fully supports WooCommerce High-Performance Order Storage (HPOS).
+The plugin has been optimized to work seamlessly with the new HPOS system.

 == Screenshots ==